Guidance for Halloween Safety 2021

 - Virtual Halloween parties, giving children the opportunity to show costumes off to family and friends while socially distancing.

 - Hayrides or tractor rides.
 Limit the number of riders to 10 or less (at a time).
 Riders must adhere to local restrictions for face coverings and social/physical distancing.
 Organizers shall limit the time customers linger in the area around the hayrides to 30 minutes.

 - Halloween scavenger hunts, where children are given lists of Halloween-themed things to look for while they walk outdoors from house to house admiring Halloween decorations at a distance.

 - Recreation Center events.
 On October 28 and 29, the City of St. Louis Parks, Recreation and Forestry Division will hold Halloween-themed events this week at six City recreation centers.

 Types of Events NOT Encouraged During COVID

-- Large school events; In-person schools may consider small classroom parties without a parent and volunteer involvement.
+- Large indoor school events; in-person schools may consider small classroom parties without parent and volunteer involvement.

-- Gatherings in residential halls, sorority/fraternity houses, or in common areas on college campuses.
+- Gatherings in residential halls, sorority/fraternity houses, or in indoor common areas on college campuses.